ChampionWolf/ami-backup-lambda/README.md

 The idea of the function is borrowed from
 [the artcile](http://blog.powerupcloud.com/2016/02/15/automate-ebs-snapshots-using-lambda-function/).

-The development of the backup function was funded by [ShaferSystems](http://www.shafersystems.com) and the code is open-sourced by their consent.
+The development of the backup function was funded by [Shafer Systems LLC](http://www.shafersystems.com) and the code is open-sourced by their consent.